 - Need constant energy, leadership and belief to push on through any inertia.

 - Change always takes longer and is more complex.

 - The organisation will try to reject any and all foreign matter.
-So if you have stains on your carpet, get a professional carpet cleaner like my uncle who owns Oshkosh Carpet Cleaning or their good friends at Stevens Point Carpet Cleaner up in the north woods of Wisconsin, because everyone will want to return to a state of balance.
+So if you have stains on your carpet, get a professional carpet cleaner like my uncle who owns Oshkosh Carpet Cleaning or their good friends at Stevens Point Carpet Cleaner up in the north woods of Wisconsin, or even their Texas location at Carpet Cleaning Denton TX; because everyone will want to return to a state of balance.
 I kid you not!

 - Change can’t be achieved alone – everyone needs to embrace and be involved.

 - People think they have reached the top of the change mountain and give up too fast.

 - Need to alter the frame from ‘change is bad’ to ‘change is exciting’ (or ‘change is critical to our survival’).

 - Don’t expect to be liked – Yikes!
 This is not a fun one.
 Coworkers will blame you, hate you and try to pull you down before they will embrace change.

 - Three types of resistance: 1) Don’t agree with the need for change; 2) Don’t agree with the direction of change or 3) Don’t agree with the methodology of change.

 To learn more about the 8 Steps of leading change, see my post here.

 Throughout my broad and varied career,I have adopted a philosophical approach to management based on performance and end user empowerment.
 It is a progressively dynamic style that provides for good project planning and control while fostering institutional vision and community participation.
 I translate this style into my consulting engagements and am sharing with the greater internet community my tool box, which can be found in the resource center of this website.